Our Mission & Values

 In Summary

-Over nearly eight years of service, Fara Foundation has continuously expanded our medical facilities, assistance programs and outreach programming.
+Over nearly 15 years of service, Fara Foundation has continuously expanded our medical facilities, assistance programs and outreach programming.

 Our care has now reached beyond the Nicaraguan borders and into neighboring countries.
 Increasingly, we’re seeing patients who’ve traveled overnight so they can be at the clinic when the doors open, and we welcome them.